 So, for the past few years, I have started grooming him in the spring.
 Believe me when I tell you, I did this very carefully at first.
 But then I realized that he kind of likes it!
 That is, until he doesn’t.

 And there you have it.
 Now you understand the genesis of my hand scratches.
-I know it doesn’t look much.
+I know it doesn’t look like much.
 But it stung – my feelings more than anything, I guess.

 I think I need a snuggle with Tom Hanks.